 Vocal Arts Institute

 The MPulse Vocal Arts Institute is a one-week program that offers a comprehensive introduction to studying vocal music at the collegiate level.
-Students will engage in group and individual lessons, choral ensemble singing, in addition to sessions on diction, vocal pedagogy, music theory, and conducting classes.
-Students will also receive introductions to related topics such as Alexander technique, Dalcroze, fitness for singers, and much more!
+Students will engage in group and individual lessons, choral ensemble singing, and sessions on diction, vocal pedagogy, music theory, and conducting.
+Students will also receive introductions to related topics such as Alexander technique, Dalcroze, fitness for singers, and much more.
 Finally, students will participate in sessions on how to prepare collegiate prescreening recordings, tips and best practices for college admissions, and career options in the vocal arts.

 Students particularly interested in solo repertoire can apply for the MPulse Vocal Arts Institute Solo Voice Track.
-The VAI Solo Voice Track is in addition to the MPulse Vocal Arts Institute Core Curriculum and offers students the chance to perform in daily masterclasses on topics such as opera, oratorio, African American art song, and Lieder and to present varied repertoire in VAI concerts.
-Solo track students will also receive individual one on one voice lessons with University of Michigan voice faculty.
+This track is in addition to the MPulse VAI Core Curriculum and offers students the chance to perform in daily masterclasses on topics such as opera, oratorio, African American art song, and Lieder, and to present varied repertoire in VAI concerts.
+Solo track students will also receive one-on-one voice lessons with University of Michigan voice faculty.
 Students interested in the Solo Voice Track should review additional audition requirements in the sections below.

 Non-Refundable Application Fee: $75

-Email [email protected] if a waiver code is needed for the $75 application fee due to financial need.
+Fill out this form through Acceptd Support if an application fee waiver code is needed due to financial need.

 Application Deadline: Applications will remain open until the program is full.
 Rolling application submissions will be reviewed on a monthly basis.
 Please check the application status above to see if we are still accepting applications on a rolling basis.